isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Not all classes will necessarily support all interfaces, and not all callers will necessarily want to deal with all operations.
-Especially to break apart monolithic interfaces into "aspects" of behavior supported by a given derived class.
+Especially to break apart monolithic interfaces into “aspects” of behavior supported by a given derived class.

 ##### Example